-Mystery Location is a geography game that is expanding around the world and helps students become digital global citizens!
+Mystery Location (Sometimes called Mystery Skype) is a geography game that is expanding around the world and helps students become digital global citizens!
 Classes connect with other educators and classes to guess where they are in the world.

 - Students ask “yes” or “no” questions to help narrow down where the other participant is located.